publiccodenet/about/activities/member-relations/user-mapping/index.md

-# User research brain storming session (part 1)
+# Value proposition hypotheses

-Value proposition hypotheses to test for user research, organised by probable user groups.
+Foundation for Public Code value proposition hypotheses to test for user research, organised by probable user groups.

+> This information is incomplete - it only reflects our progress in our first session (April 2019).

 Decision makers and sponsors: